karklinsv/4F-homework/README.md

 * fixed also last trailing slash issue in monitoring url
 * some small changes in instruction

-## Deadline for submission: 13.12.2016

 ## Summary:

-Set up an environment on a Vagrant box VM containing:
+environment on a Vagrant box VM containing:
  * monitoring system
  * web server
  * simple application.